 I am using quotes since the title can be deceptive.
 What I mean by it is that these shaders can be used in most situations since they can improve how a scene looks, especially in old titles.
 It's worth pointing out that most of these shaders are situational, so you will have to ask yourself if the scene benefits from the use of a specific shader.
 But before listing the shaders I will first introduce you to one that can be useful in conjunction with the rest.

-Revail_Bottomtechniques.
-RadiantGI has native revail support so it doesn't need it.
+Reveil_Bottomtechniques.
+RadiantGI has native reveil support so it doesn't need it.

 You are probably familiar with the term, if not Anti Aliasing helps reduce the "sawtooth" you see in games.
 Even if the game has an anti-aliasing option, these shaders can help you in situations where the game anti aliasing breaks the depth buffer (MSAA for example) or where said anti-aliasing implementations are old.
 These shaders use different implementations of different types of Anti Alisings; SMAA tends to give great results, but feel free to try them and see which one suits you best.